CALL FOR PAPERS:

 What kinds of papers will be considered?

-Only complete papers will be included.
+Only complete papers (including abstracts) will be included.
 Literature reviews without the completed research (findings, conclusions) will not be published.
-Theory and practical articles are also welcome.
+Papers should be classified under the categories of Theoretical, Classroom Practices, Research Design, and Business Practices.
 Only papers that are presented at the conference will be included in the proceedings.
 Therefore, the proceedings will be published after the conclusion of the conference.

 When will publication decisions be made?